-Have you ever felt like since you had kids, there’s just never been enough real estate inside the house?
-After all, kids and their stuff take up a huge amount of space — and a kids bed is a major furniture item (and space-sucker).
-So, whether your kids are room-sharing (#apartmentlife) or you just want an extra sleeping option for sleepovers and visiting cousins, or you want a bed that does double duty as a play area / treehouse / you name it, a bunk bed can be a fantastic investment.
+Does it feel like there’s never quire enough real estate in your house or apartment?
+Yeah, us too.
+The stuff of small humans just takes up so much space — and a kids bed is usually a pretty major furniture item and an even more major space-sucker.
+So, whether your kids are room-sharing (#apartmentlife), you want an extra sleeping option for sleepovers and visiting cousins, or you want a bed that does double duty as a play area / treehouse / you name it, a bunk bed can be a fantastic investment.
 But safety comes first, so we talked bunk bed guidelines with Dr. Lara McKenzie, principal investigator for the Center for Injury Research.

 McKenzie, who works with the website Make Safe Happen, notes that while bunk beds can be convenient space-saving sleeping arrangements, there are an estimated 36,000 nonfatal bunk bed-related injuries each year.
 “Children get hurt in bunk beds playing or sleeping — these injuries are from falls, jumps, ladders, bed malfunctions and striking the bed,” she says, noting that bunk injuries are more severe than those related to conventional beds.

 So if you go with a bunk bed, make sure you look at brands and styles that meet current safety standards — and rule out homemade or hand-me-down bunks.
 And don’t forget to check that the model you buy has not been recalled at recalls.gov; “There are a lot of bunk bed recalls,” cautions McKenzie.